 This innovative design inserts a search box under a website result within the search query page.

-This allows users to quickly search the website without even having to click into the page.
+This allows users to quickly search the website without even having to click on the page.

 4. Review Schema